Skip to main content

 Course Description

-Monitoring the evolution of traded assets is key in finance.
-In this course, you will learn how to build a graphical dashboard with spreadsheets to track the performance of financial securities.
-You will focus on historical prices and dividends of the hypothetical stock ABC.
-You will learn how to visualize its prices, how to measure essential reward and risk indicators, and see if your investment in ABC outperformed a benchmark index.
-At the end of the course, you should be able to use spreadsheets to build great monitoring tools used by traders and financial analysts in their day-to-day business life!
+Monitoring the evolution of traded assets is a crucial skill in the finance sector.
+This comprehensive course is designed to equip you with the knowledge and skills to build a graphical dashboard using Google Sheets.
+You will learn to track and analyze the performance of financial securities, focusing on historical prices and dividends of the hypothetical stock ABC.
+The course will guide you through the process of visualizing the prices of ABC, measuring essential reward and risk indicators, and comparing your investment's performance against a benchmark index.
+By the end of this course, you'll have a solid understanding of how to utilize Google Sheets to create effective monitoring tools that are widely used by traders and financial analysts in their everyday professional activities.

 1. 1